-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Foundation for the annual reporting period ended 31 December 2023.
-The Foundation has not yet assessed the impact of these new or amended Accounting Standards and Interpretations.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Foundation for the annual reporting period ended 31 December 2024.
+The Foundation's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the Foundation, are set out below.